nlepage/go-wasm-http-talk/slides.md

 - Has same limitations as JavaScript

 Notes:
-- Since Go 1.11, running a program written in Go in a browser is possible, if you build it to WebAssembly.
+- Since Go 1.11, running a Go program in a browser is possible, if you build it to WebAssembly.
 - You get a WebAssembly binary which can be downloaded and executed by a browser.
 - If you haven't heard about WebAssembly, it uses a portable bytecode format executable by browsers, and compiled from higher level languages such as Rust, C, C++, or Go.
 - Of course, Go code executed in a browser has exactly the same limitations as any JavaScript code executed in the same browser.